 Hi there!
 My name is Rui-Chen Zheng (郑瑞晨).

-I am currently a fourth-year PhD student at National Engineering Research Center for Speech and Language Information Processing of University of Science and Technology of China, supervised by Prof. Zhen-Hua Ling.
+I am currently a Ph.D. candidate at National Engineering Research Center for Speech and Language Information Processing of University of Science and Technology of China, supervised by Prof. Zhen-Hua Ling.

 📖 Educations